Error message when trying to view encrypted PDF files in a web browser

 Good to know...

-- In Windows 10 Edge is the default PDF reader app and handles PDF associations.
+- In Windows 10, Microsoft Edge is the default PDF reader app and handles PDF associations.

-To stop Microsoft Edge from being the default PDF viewer app
+To disable Microsoft Edge from being the default PDF viewer app:

 When trying to open an encrypted PDF file in Google Chrome with the built-in Chrome PDF viewer, you will encounter a "Failed to load PDF document" error as shown.